uavaustin/docs.uavaustin.org/guides/image-rec/src/training-data/basic-image-manipulation.md

 Let's start with rotation.
 PIL's rotation function will return a copy of this image, rotated the given number of degrees counter clockwise around its center.
 The function takes three arguments:

- - angle: the degrees to rotate counter-clockwise about the center.
+ - angle: the degrees to rotate counter clockwise about the center.

  - resample: optional flag to choose which technique to use to interpolate new pixel values expand.